jeffreyclu/jeffreyclu/README.md

 I'm a former architect (buildings!) turned web developer based in NJ.
 I specialize in building JavaScript full-stack web applications with React and Express.

-Currently, I'm building [Viewport](https://www.viewport.xyz/), a lightweight 3D model viewer and sharer.
+Currently, I'm helping to democratize opportunity at @handshake.
+I'm also building [Viewport](https://www.viewport.xyz/), a lightweight 3D model viewer and sharer.

 Always open to collaborate!
 [Drop me a line.](mailto:hi@jeffreyclu.com)